yarisvt/tyk-docs/tyk-docs/content/configure/mdcb-configuration-options.md

 ## Setting up Tyk Multi Data Centre Bridge (MDCB)

-See the [Tyk Multi Data Centre](https://tyk.io/docs/tyk-multi-data-centre/) section for details of how to configure MDCB
+See the [Tyk Multi Data Centre](https://tyk.io/docs/tyk-multi-data-centre/) section for details of how to configure MDCB.